You don't want to spend a ton of money on an expensive knife. This is why you're looking for the best chef's knives under 100 dollars.

 Moreover, since these are the essential tools of their trade, professionals are not afraid to spend money on their knives.
 This is one of the reasons why they tend to go for expensive brands.

-However, certain professional chef knives are known by chefs to be of high quality.
+However, certain professional knives are known by chefs to be of high quality.

-These brands include German knives such as Wüsthof, Zwilling J.A.
+These brands include German knives such as Wusthof forged knives, Zwilling J.A.
 Henckels, Messermeister.
 German stainless steel has been the hallmark of a high-quality chef’s knife for many years.

 Professionals also increasingly use Japanese knives from professional chef’s knife makers like Masahiro, Masamoto, Takamura, Shun, and Misono.
 The forged blades and full tang of a Japanese knife with a razor-sharp edge are hard to argue against.

-The star of the television show "Hell's Kitchen" uses J.A.
+The television show "Hell's Kitchen" star uses J.A.
 Henckels and Wusthof classic knives.

-Although he prefers these German brands, he stops short of recommending them to everyone.
+Although he prefers these German brands like the aforementioned Wusthof knife, he stops short of recommending them to everyone.
 Instead, he says that before purchasing a blade, you should "hold it in your hand and see if it feels right for you" .